Matt Simms (American football)

-Matthew Phillip Simms (born September 27, 1988) is a former American football quarterback.
-He played college football at Tennessee, before being signed by the New York Jets as an undrafted free agent in 2012.
+Matthew Phillip Simms (born September 27, 1988) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Tennessee Volunteers, before being signed by the New York Jets as an undrafted free agent in 2012.
 Simms is the son of former New York Giants quarterback and Super Bowl XXI MVP Phil Simms and younger brother of former NFL quarterback Chris Simms.
+He currently runs a non-NFL-sponsored private quarterback training camp and podcast under the name "Simms Complete."

-Early years
+Early life

 Simms was born in Franklin Lakes, New Jersey to Diana and Phil Simms.
 His older brother, Chris, played quarterback for the Tampa Bay Buccaneers following an extraordinary career at Ramapo High School.
 Matt attended Don Bosco Preparatory High School in Ramsey, New Jersey where he played quarterback on the football team for three years.
 During this time, he passed for more than 6,000 yards and 60 touchdowns.
 Though the team lost the state championship game his junior year, he was selected as a first-team All-State player by the Associated Press.
 The next year, they went undefeated and won the state title.
 After his senior year, he played in the U.S. Army All-American Bowl.